ReGround: Improving Textual and Spatial Grounding at No Cost

-In this supplementary material, we provide extensive qualitative comparisons of Stable Diffusion (SD)~\cite{rombach2022high}, GLIGEN~\cite{li2023gligen}, and our \methodname{} on layout-guided image generation.
+In this section, we provide extensive qualitative comparisons of Stable Diffusion (SD)~\cite{rombach2022high}, GLIGEN~\cite{li2023gligen}, and our \methodname{} on layout-guided image generation.
 Note that $\gamma \in [0, 1]$ denotes the fraction of the initial denoising steps during which gated self-attention is activated, as discussed in Sec.~\ref{subsec:grounding_trade-off}.

 In each row, the input layout is presented in the first column, with the input text prompt displayed below the images.
 The phrase \underline{underlined} in each prompt highlights the entity subject to \textit{description omission}, as mentioned in Sec.~\ref{subsec:prompt_neglection}.
 Furthermore, black arrows are used to denote bounding boxes that some methods fail to represent accurately, whereas other methods succeed in doing so precisely.
 Red arrows signify a failure in either spatial or textual grounding, while green arrows indicate successful grounding of a specific entity.